 3. Inspecting incoming deliverables

-Once purchases have been authorised on your behalf by the Digital Partner, be sure to follow up on the timely acquisition and installation.
-Take accounting ownership of licences and contract terms with 3rd parties.
+Once purchases are authorised on your behalf by the Digital Partner, be sure to follow up on the timely acquisition and installation.
+Take accounting ownership of licenses and contract terms with 3rd parties.
 Allowing you to do you're own legal and business due diligence to cover security, GDPR, and business practices.

 For assets and deliverables that the project team delivers for your approval, be aware the format and process for these.
 If there is a channel or software for this process make sure you have been trained sufficiently.